Vanguard vs Hargreaves Lansdown: what’s the difference?

 Can you open accounts with both Vanguard and HL?

-You can certainly open an account with both Vanguard and HL if you wish.
+Most investors will likely choose one platform or the other, but you can open an account with both Vanguard and HL if you wish.

 Here are some reasons why holding accounts on both platforms may be beneficial: